 - To do so, press the black button on the front.

 The Ring Video Doorbell Pro is a signature product from Ring, one of their best-sellers.
-This smart doorbell is available in multiple color options, starting from pearl, black, venetian, and black.
+This smart doorbell is available in multiple color options, including pearl, venetian, and black.

 - Press and hold the right button.